limatainer/limatainer/README.md

 🌱 Welcome to my github 👊🏽

-### I'm Mariana
-A Full Stack developer seed about to grow as a strong tree
+### A Full Stack developer seed about to grow as a strong tree
+I’m Mariana, a Developer working with data analysis and AI.
+Always focused on modern technologies such as NextJS or Vite with React, TypeScript, Javascript with Axios, NodeJS, API REST, SQL and Firebase.
+Experienced in optimizing applications using the best design tools like Figma along with Tailwind CSS, UI style components and reusable designs for consistent design.
+I love collaborating with cross-functional teams to deliver high-quality user interface solutions.
+I've been successfully delivering web applications incorporated with SEO, CMS APIS, chatbots, mailing and OAUTH using AI models.
+Additional experience with Python, Machine Learning and databases as PostgreSQL, MongoDB.
+Let's connect, share some thoughts and let me help you navigate the tech sea 😊

 ## Please visit my personal web page and feel free to clone it too
  - [Personal Landing Page](https://lima-theta.vercel.app/)
 #### 🤖 ⚡ OPEN TO COLAB